Preschool Safety

 Regardless of all the preventative measures you can take, there will still be times when children will be hurt.
 Ensuring that all teachers are CPR and First Aid certified is incredibly important in every school and daycare.

 Communication with the parents is crucial, too.
 You, as a teacher, need to document the incident as soon as possible.
-Typically, most centers have reports to fill out that the parents will receive when they pick up their child.
-However, if the injury is severe enough, a phone call should be placed immediately to the parents.
+Most centers have what are called accident or incident reports to fill that are required by state licensing to fill out.
+Check with your director or your state licensing regulations.

 Yes, accidents happen.
 But there are several steps you can take to keep preschool safety a top priority.
 The fewer accidents that occur, the happier the children and the parents will be.
 And ultimately that can pave the way for more success and fun in school!